 Learning from Cambodia

-The rural Khmer building is a perfect example of a house type completely reduced in its construction to serve its main functions.
+The rural Khmer building: functional structures The rural Khmer building is a perfect example of a house type completely reduced in its construction to serve its main functions.
 The building provides more than a space for living and working.
 It shelters and orders life and work around basic issues of living on a rural site: rain, sun, and seasons.

 Because the Khmer house stands upon pillars a large open space is provided underneath the house.
 During daytime the house functions for this large open space as a "shading umbrella".
 Work and daily life is situated below the house where the most effective shade is provided.
 This space is used for eating and resting at the same time, as well for working, repairing farming equipment, and crafting.
 Even a small factory with looms can be placed in the house.
 Because underneath the building it is dry and there is easy access to some less used parts at the side, which are used for storage.
 Here people store wood until they are able to build the next house for their relatives, as an example.